prakash023/Tilemap/README.md

 ## Setup / Prerequisites

 ### Prerequisites
-The code can be run either locally on as a standalone python script or using jupyter notebook.
+The code can be run using jupyter notebook.
 Following programs and packages are required:
 1. Python3 (version 3.12 tested)
 2. Jupyter Notebook

 ### Running using Jupyter Notebook
 ** Optional **
 Use python virtual environment and ipykernel to select the appropriate virutal environment for jupyter notebook.